adist98/adist98/README.md

 -->
 I am Aditya, a competitive programmer and a developer.

-- 👯 I’m looking to collaborate on open source projects [JavaScript]
+- 👯 I’m looking to collaborate on open source projects [JavaScript, C++]
 - 🌱 I am currently learning React JS
 - 💬 Ask me about Algorithms, Node JS
 - 📫 How to reach me: https://www.linkedin.com/in/ason98/